 E-bikes with middle motors are also called hub-motor e-bikes.
-In these types of electric bikes, the motor is actually placed near to the center of the bike.
+In these types of electric bikes, the motor is actually placed near the center of the bike.
 But the power of the motor rotates the rear wheel that controls the chain drive.
 Hub-motor technology is currently the most widely used among the e-bike motors.

 Main advantages of middle-motor bikes are as below:

 - The design of the middle motor makes sense as these motors more protected from the external environment.
 Due to this fact, there is the least wear and tear with the motor and life of the motor becomes extended.